imontesino/blender-plotting/README.md

   - [Blender BPY Python3.7](https://github.com/zocker-160/blender-bpy) - Blender as Python module in a Docker container.
 Working with Blender 2.93 and python 3.7.

   - [blenderpy](https://github.com/TylerGubala/blenderpy/releases/tag/v2.91a0) - See the release page for precompiled python wheels for easy installation.
 Limited to Blender 2.91 and python 3.7.
+  - [Manim](https://github.com/ManimCommunity/manim) - A comunity mantained math plotting framework created by [3Blue1Brown](https://www.youtube.com/c/3blue1brown) from which this library is inspired